burn/readme/README.md

 #	readme.lua

+Assumes a simple Hungarian notation,  infer doco from LUA files

+## Why this code?
 I love documentation and I do not love most documentation generators.
-Why are they so complex to use?
+- Why are they so complex to use?
-Why can't they be really short and easy to change?
+- Why can't they be really short and easy to change?
-Why can't they just create tables for the functions, generated from in-line comments around the code?
-And if I use just a few simple naming conventions, why can't they add type hints to my favorite untyped languages (lua, lisp, etc).
+- Why can't they just create tables for the functions, generated from in-line comments around the code?
+- And if I use
+just a few simple naming conventions, why can't they add type hints to my favorite untyped languages (lua, lisp, etc).
-For example,
 Assumptions:

 1. Lines with Markdown start with `-- ` (and  we will print those).